Guide price

 About this property

-• Cosy sitting room with exposed beams, stone walls, and open fireplace
+• Cosy sitting room with open fireplace

 This well-positioned property enjoys a highly convenient location within easy, level walking distance of a variety of everyday amenities.
 Local schools, a convenience store, petrol station, several supermarkets, nearby bus stops, and the popular Meadowlands Leisure Centre are all close by.
 The much-loved local park, The Meadows, provides a scenic riverside walk along the Tavy, leading directly to Tavistock’s vibrant town centre.